 Data redundancy mechanism

-- Object operations in OSS are strongly consistent.
-For example, once a user receives an upload or copy success response, the object can be read immediately, and the redundant data has already been written to multiple devices.
+- Operations on objects in OSS are highly consistent.
+For example, when you receive an upload or copy success response, the uploaded object can be read immediately, and the copies of the object are written to multiple devices for redundancy.

-- To ensure complete data transmission, OSS checks whether an error occurs when packets are transmitted between the client and the server by calculating the checksum of the network traffic packets.
+- To ensure complete data transmission, OSS checks for errors when packets are transmitted between the client and the server.
+To do so, it calculates the checksum of the network traffic packets.

-- The redundant storage mechanism of OSS can avoid data loss if two storage facilities
+- The data redundancy mechanism of OSS can prevent data loss when two storage devices

 are damaged at the same time.

-- After data is stored in OSS, OSS checks whether redundant data is lost.
-If yes, OSS recovers the lost redundant data to ensure data reliability and availability.
+- After data is stored in OSS, OSS regularly checks whether copies of the data are lost.
+Then, OSS recovers lost copies to ensure the reliability and availability of data.

-- OSS periodically checks the integrity of data through verification to discover data damage caused by factors such as hardware failure.
-If data is partially damaged or lost, OSS reconstructs and repairs the damaged data by using redundant data.
+- OSS periodically verifies the integrity of data to detect data corruption caused by errors such as hardware failures.
+If data is partially corrupted or lost, OSS reconstructs and repairs the corrupted data by using the other copies.